STMicroelectronics/ispu-examples/README.md

 * On Linux: [https://sw-center.st.com/mems/ispu/stred_ispu_repository_linux](https://sw-center.st.com/mems/ispu/stred_ispu_repository_linux)
 * On MacOS: [https://sw-center.st.com/mems/ispu/stred_ispu_repository_macos](https://sw-center.st.com/mems/ispu/stred_ispu_repository_macos)

 Once the plugins are installed, in order to build a project, the user must go to "File", click on "Import...".
-Under "General" select "Existing Project into Workspace", click on the "Next" button, click on the "Browse" button, select the folder containing the project and click on the "Finish" button.
+Under "General" select "Existing Project into Workspace", click on the "Next" button, click on the "Browse" button, select the folder containing the project (*ispu/eclipse* directory) and click on the "Finish" button.
 The project is now imported and can be built.
 Enjoy.

 ------